Small business: Demographics

 In 2016 a study that examined the demographic of small business owners was published.
 The study showed that the median American small business owners were above the age of 50.
 The ages were distributed as 51% over 50 years old, 33% between the ages of 35 and 49, and 16% being under the age of 35.
 As for sex: 55% were owned by males, 36% by females, and 9% being equal ownership of both males and females.
 As for race: 72% were white/Caucasian, 13.5% were Latinos, 6.3% were African American, 6.2% were Asian, and 2% as other.
 As for educational background: 39% had obtained a bachelor's degree or higher, 33% had some college background, and 28% received at least a high school diploma.

-The United States census data for the years 2014 and 2015 shows the women's ownership share of small businesses by firm size.
-The data explains percentages owned by women along with the number of employees including the owner.
-Generally, the smaller the business, the more likely it to be owned by a woman.
-The data shows that about 22% of small businesses with 100-500 employees were owned by women, a percentage that rises the smaller the business.
-41% of businesses with just 2-4 employees were run by women, and in businesses with just one person, that person was a woman in 51% of cases.
+The United States census data for the years 2014 and 2015 shows women’s ownership share of small businesses by firm size.
+The data explains the percentages owned by women along with the number of employees, including the owner.
+Generally, the smaller the business, the more likely it is to be owned by a woman.
+The data shows that about 22% of small businesses with 100–500 employees were owned by women, and this percentage rises as the business size decreases.
+About 41% of businesses with just 2–4 employees were run by women, and in businesses with only one person, that person was a woman in 51% of cases.